iag-geo/geomesa-tools/aws_emr_installer/readme.md

 # GeoMesa on EMR, S3, Spark & Python
-A simplified way to get GeoMesa running on AWS Elastic Map Reduce.
+A simplified way to get GeoMesa running using AWS Elastic Map Reduce.

 Contains install scripts and a Python script for loading, converting & querying [GDELT](https://www.gdeltproject.org/) data in S3 using GeoMesa on Spark.

-### Why EMR?
-EMR takes a lot of the work out of of launching a cluster with Hadoop, Hive and Spark

-As a bonus - the platform is setup to use S3 as your data store.

-### Why Spark & S3?
-Spark enables access to your data through the simplicity of SQL; as well as programmatic access using Python and Scala.

-HDFS can be faster than S3, however it's more costly and less resilient.
-S3 also removes the need for an additional data store like Accumulo or HBase

-### Why Python instead of Scala?

-Python is easier to code & deploy and has a massive variety of modules to help you build your data & analytics platform.

-### The Stack
+## The Platform

-This guide and the code will deploy GeoMesa with the following stack:
+This guide & code will deploy the following stack:

 - EMRFS using AWS S3
 - Hadoop with YARN & Hive
 - Spark with Pyspark
 - GeoMesa FileStore
 - GeoMesa Spark & PySpark

+#### Why EMR & S3?
+EMR makes launching a cluster with Hadoop, Hive & Spark straightforward.
+It also makes it simple to use S3 as a data store.

+S3 removes the need for an additional data store like Accumulo or HBase.
+Whilst HDFS can be faster than S3, it's more costly and less persistent.

+#### Why Spark?
+Spark enables big data analytics through the simplicity of SQL; as well as programmatic access using Python, R and Scala.

+#### Why Python instead of Scala?
+Python is easier to code & deploy and has a massive variety of modules to help you build your data & analytics platform.

 ## Install Process